michaelmagan/hydraai/package/README.md

 # Hydra AI

-A tool to generate React components on-the-fly using AI.
+A framework for generating React components on-the-fly using AI.
+Register your components, and let Hydra choose when to show them in your App.

 ### notes: